codio-content/Coding_with_Javascript-Loops/.guides/content/A--while--loop-e21d.md

-The code you see on the left is the exact equivalent written in Javascript.
+The code you see on the left is the exact equivalent of the Flode chart, but written in JavaScript.

+Have a go at running the code:

-You can run this code : {Run}(node content/1-loops/while.js)
+{Run}(node content/1-loops/while.js)

-Here's the Flode chart as a reminder.
+Here is the Flode chart as a reminder:

 ![](content/1-loops/while.png)